Write a good URL slug: separators and stopwords

 -) — the web default.
 Google treats it as a word separator; recommended for almost all cases. - Underscore (

-_) — treated as a word-join, not a word-break, by Google.
+_) — treated as a word-join, not a word-break, by Google (per Google Search Central guidance).
 Avoid for URLs unless you have a specific reason (file names, e.g.). - Dot (

 Stopwords